microsoft/ptgnn/README.md

 that the `pytorch-scatter` binaries built for CUDA 10.1 also work for CUDA 10.2).

-1. To install PyTorch 1.4, use the up-to-date command from [PyTorch Get Started](https://pytorch.org/get-started/), selecting the appropriate options, e.g. for Linux, pip, and CUDA 10.1 it's currently:
+1. To install PyTorch 1.7.0 or higher, use the up-to-date command from [PyTorch Get Started](https://pytorch.org/get-started/), selecting the appropriate options, e.g. for Linux, pip, and CUDA 10.1 it's currently:
     ```bash
     pip install torch torchvision
     ```

-1. To install `pytorch-scatter`, follow the instructions from the [GitHub repo](https://github.com/rusty1s/pytorch_scatter), choosing the appropriate CUDA option, _e.g._, for CUDA 10.1:
+1. To install `pytorch-scatter`, follow the instructions from the [GitHub repo](https://github.com/rusty1s/pytorch_scatter), choosing the appropriate CUDA option, _e.g._, for PyTorch 1.7.0 and CUDA 10.1:
     ```bash
-    pip install torch-scatter==2.0.4+cu101 -f https://pytorch-geometric.com/whl/torch-1.4.0.html
+    pip install torch-scatter==2.0.5+cu101 -f https://pytorch-geometric.com/whl/torch-1.7.0.html
     ```

 1. To install `ptgnn` from pypi, including all other dependencies: